-Clearing clutter from your home not only creates space you never knew you had, but it can also help relieve stress (as you revel in all things neat and orderly), make you more organised, and bring a sense of calm (rather than chaos) to your life.
+Clearing clutter from your home not only creates space you never knew you had, but it can also help relieve stress (as you revel in all things clean, neat and orderly), make you more organised, and bring a sense of calm (rather than chaos) to your life.

 Do you really need all those kitchen appliances taking up space in the cupboard?
 Honestly?